JShad30/the_recipe_store/README.md

 ## Issues While Building the Site

+### Navbar

+The navbar on all pages works well generally.
+However, on screen sizes such as mobile phone devices turned horizontally the screen is not high enough for all the links to fit on the screen.
+It is currently difficult to scroll this, and therefore this would be a priority as a further consideration.

 ### Contact Form

 I was having an issue with the redirects when the submit button was pressed on the contact form.
 I created a form that when filled in sent an email to the users email address.
 While this was working, there was no feedback to the user that a message had been sent.
 Therefore I built a new template (messagereceived.html) that I wanted to redirect the user to when the submit button was pressed.
 At first the only way I could do this was to give the form a method of 'POST'.
 Although feedback was then being given to the user, the emails were not being sent.